oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 ## Clean Up After Import

-Copy the fields you'd like to manage from `generated.tf` into `users.tf`, and modify them to use any relevant variables:
+Copy the fields you'd like to manage from `generated.tf` into `users.tf`, and modify them to use any relevant variables.
+Here's how the tree might look in `main.tf`:

 ```
 resource "okta_user" "tree" {